osmlab/osm-community-index/CONTRIBUTING.md

  `youthmappers` | <sub><img width="20" src="https://cdn.jsdelivr.net/gh/osmlab/osm-community-index@master/dist/img/youthmappers.svg"/> </sub> | A [YouthMappers](https://www.youthmappers.org/) chapter.
  `youtube` | <sub><img width="20" src="https://cdn.jsdelivr.net/gh/osmlab/osm-community-index@master/dist/img/youtube.svg"/> </sub> | A [YouTube](https://youtube.com) channel.

+#### contacts

 Each community resource should have at least one contact person.
-This is optional:
+This is optional.

 * __`name`__ - (required) The contact person's name
 * __`email`__ - (required) The contact person's email address

+#### events

-Resources may have events.
+Resources may have upcoming events.
 These are optional.

 * __`i18n`__ - (optional) if true, `name`, `description` and `where` will be translated
 * __`id`__ - (required if `i18n=true`) A unique identifier for the event